lean/phaser-es6-webpack/README.md

 Open your browser and enter localhost:3000 into the address bar.

-Also this will start a watch process, so u can change the source and the process will recompile and refresh the browser
+Also this will start a watch process, so you can change the source and the process will recompile and refresh the browser

 ## Compile for deployment: